TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Utility Misc Functions/README.txt

 %% Function to Manage saving, loading and deleting then plot appearance variable
 % This function is called in any window the user can modify the plot
-% appearance and saves the costum appearance or deletes previosuly saved
+% appearance and saves the custom appearance or deletes previosuly saved
-% costum appearances.
+% custom appearances.
 It is also called in the Organize_Initialize_GUI.m
-% function on startup of the GUI to load the costum/standard appearance (depending on whether user saved costum)
+% function on startup of the GUI to load the custom/standard appearance (depending on whether user saved custom)

 % Appearances saved in GUI_Path/Modules/MISC/Variables (do not edit!)
-% PlotAppearance.m holds the costum appearance saved by the user
+% PlotAppearance.m holds the custom appearance saved by the user
 % Template_PlotAppearance.m holds the standard settings.
 % If non was found (also no template), new template is created by calling
 % Organize_Set_Standard_PlotAppearance. which hard codes all standrad